sixtyandme logo

 Longevity is a Resource – Here’s How to Get the Most from It

 You’ve all heard it before and it is the one constant and true axiom in life: You get better as you age.
-Do you believe this?
-Is longevity really a resource?
+Do you really believe this?
 Or is this mantra just a fabrication of modern consumerism?
 Does American advertising use this slogan just to get you to buy a quick fix and look ten years younger with a face-life, pill or personal trainer?
-Read More

 If Not Now, When?
 What Marion Ross Taught Me About Getting the Most Out of Life